-KY high school graduation parade postponed as senior ‘fighting for his life.’
+KY high school senior ‘fighting for his life.’
+Driver accused of hitting him is charged.

-Sunday’s Floyd Central High School Senior Graduation Parade has been postponed in support of a senior who was struck by a vehicle and flown to a hospital Saturday.
+Sunday’s Floyd Central High School Senior Graduation Parade was postponed in support of a senior who was struck by a vehicle and flown to a hospital Saturday.

 “The decision to postpone the senior parade was made collectively by the principal, students, and parents following a serious accident involving one of our senior students,” Floyd Superintendent Tonya Williams told the Herald-Leader Sunday morning.

-Williams said the student was weed eating on an enbankment when the incident happened.
-He was flown to St. Mary’s Hospital in Huntington, West Virginia to be treated for life-threatening injuries.
+Williams said the student was weed eating on an embankment when the incident happened.
+He was flown to St. Mary’s Hospital in Huntington, West Virginia, to be treated for life-threatening injuries.

 “In that moment, the focus of our school community shifted completely.
 There was a shared understanding that it was not the right time for a celebration while one of our own is fighting for his life,” Williams said.
 “This senior class is a close-knit group, and the care they have for one another is evident in this response.
 As a school community, we are standing together in support of this student and his family, keeping them in our thoughts and prayers during this difficult time.”